 Paraplegic patients and amputees, for example, usually require a lot of counselling about post-hospital accommodation, vocational training and job placement.
 Arthritis patients may need counselling about these things, too.
-But they also need considerably more counselling about their disease, for unlike paraplegics and amputees, who are suddenly presented with a set situation which they cannot hope to change very much, arthritis patients must make continuous adjustments to disability if disase progresses.
+But they also need considerably more counselling about their disease, for unlike paraplegics and amputees, who are suddenly presented with a set situation which they cannot hope to change very much, arthritis patients must make continuous adjustments to disability if disnase progresses.

 Many patients, regardless of their disability, find it difficult to accept financial help, because they feel it is one more step towards full dependence.
-In contrast, respiratory disease patients (particularly tuberculosis patients) in the D. A. Stewart Centre require 50 percent of the counsellor's time for advice about finances, and an additional 24 percent for welfare arrangements.
+In contrast, respiratory disease patients (particularly tuberculosis patients) in the D. A. Stewart Centre require 50 percent of the counsellor's time for advice about finances, and an additional 24 perer's office is brought closer to the patients on the wards.